Skip to content

 An authorisation server may for instance implement a combination of password and risk-based authentication, where a second factor, such as a FIDO device, is required when the client requests an access token for a sensitive resource or high-value transaction.

-The authentication of the user can also be delegated to an external provider, for example by giving the user a choice of popular social logins.
+Delegation of the authentication to an external provider is possible, for example by presenting a choice of popular social logins.

 After the user is authenticated the server typically creates a session so that subsequent requests don’t require the user to re-authenticate.

-The user can be asked to re-authenticate if the IP address of their browser changes or if the token scope demands greater certainty that the legitimate user is present.
+The user can be asked to re-authenticate if the fingerprint of their browser changes or if the token scope demands greater certainty that the legitimate user is present.
 This again is subject to concrete server policy.

 8.2 Obtaining authorisation